 Revolutionizing Product Design with Generative AI

 Generative design tools are flipping traditional engineering workflows on their head.
-Instead of starting with sketches, engineers input parameters like weight limits and material specs.
+Engineers input parameters like weight limits and material specs.
 Algorithms then produce hundreds of design options in hours—options humans might never imagine.

 Innovative Generative Design Methods